deathwatchgaming/Unity-TestStuff_FPSController/Assets/DWG/UBRS/Resources/TestStuff_FPSController/Info/TestStuff_FPSControllerReadMe.txt

 ----------------------------------------------------------------------

-* You must aadd a new layer named "Wall" for any such objects that you desire to allow being able to be wall-jumped off of.
+* You must add a new layer named "Wall" for any such objects that you desire to allow being able to be wall-jumped off of.